-Patient has motor weakness, signs of upper motor neuron lesion, but power is sufficient that he / she manages to walk (motor power grade 3 or above)
+Patient has motor weakness, signs of upper motor neuron lesion, but power is sufficient that he/she manages to walk (motor power grade 3 or above)

-Patient is bedridden (severe motor weakness) with signs of upper motor neuron paraplegia, sensory loss less than 50 percent.
+The patient is bedridden (severe motor weakness) with signs of upper motor neuron paraplegia, sensory loss less than 50 percent.

-Deficit associated with Intraspinal granuloma and with atypical location of lesions may not always fit in the classification which accounts for less than 5 % of tuberculosis lesions.
+Deficit associated with Intraspinal granuloma and with the atypical location of lesions may not always fit in the classification which accounts for less than 5 % of tuberculosis lesions.

-The patient has pain which aggravates on movement of the spine.
+The patient has pain which aggravates on the movement of the spine.
 The pain is acute and stabbing,.
 Sometimes the patient may present with acute neural deficit f especially in cases of intraspinal granuloma or posterior complex disease.

 Therefore the lesion is visualized on x-ray after some progression of the disease.

-CT scan detects bone destruction earlier than x-ray.
+CT scan detects bone destruction earlier than an x-ray.
 It can define the site and extent of bony involvement and soft tissue affection.

-It is very useful in detection of neural arch disease which could often be missed on x-rays.
+It is very useful in the detection of neural arch disease which could often be missed on x-rays.

 CT scan shows bone destruction earlier than plain X-Rays.
-It helps in early detection of tuberculous lesion and helps in evaluating the healing of the lesion.
-It is a good imaging tool in such location of disease which can’t be appreciated on plain x-ray such as in junctional area of the spine.
+It helps in early detection of the tuberculous lesion and helps in evaluating the healing of the lesion.
+It is a good imaging tool in such location of disease which can’t be appreciated on plain x-ray such as in the junctional area of the spine.

 MRI is more sensitive for detection of the presence of musculoskeletal infection.
 It possesses high tissue contrast resolution with multiplanar capabilities.
 The lesion seen hence is more extensive than seen on plain x-ray.
 The better soft tissue resolution helps in evaluating the spinal cord and pre-paravertebral abscesses.

-Ultra sonography can differentiate between the solid or cystic nature of abscesses.
+Ultrasonography can differentiate between the solid or cystic nature of abscesses.